lukepuplett/notes/evm/intro-to-evm-web-app.md

-# Developing a simple blockchain pplication with a web UI
+# Developing a simple blockchain application with a web UI

 Notes taken from: